US Toll-free: 1-800-242-2434

 Includes breakfast, lunch and dinner.

-Day 16 - Flight to London
+Day 15 - Flight home

 Exclusive Namibia Adventure